-What is the ASVS Standard?
+What is the OWASP ASVS?

 The Open Web Application Security Project (OWASP), is a non-profit international organization dedicated to improving the security of web applications.
 All of OWASP’s resources are freely accessible and easy to find on their website, enabling any company to enhance and develop the security and protection of their very own web applications.